 After New Year’s, we stayed at the Palace Station for a few days: the dredges of the casino-hotels in Las Vegas.
 We crammed 5 people into a room for 2, and happily paid about $5 each per night for a warm space to sleep.
 Since the computer was not going to be fixed until Monday, we decided to upgrade to the Flamingo.
 The room was much larger and included a view of the Strip.
 The Flamingo is one of the only hotels on the Strip without a resort fee, which is nice since most of us (except Spenser, who now heads to the gym a bit due to the broken heel) are not using the resort for much except sleeping.
 It’s cool to be on the Strip, I guess, but a $4 drip coffee makes the mornings a little less enjoyable on a rest day.

 Back to my thoughts for the New Year… I have mixed feelings about Vegas.
 You can get whatever you want, and usually for reasonably cheap, as long as you are able to convince the right people of your value.
-For example, I got us a great deal on a hotel room at the Flamingo by saying that I did not have much cash to spend on a room, but my boyfriend (it’s his birthday, of course) would be frequenting the casino.
+For example, I got us a great deal on a hotel room at the Flamingo by saying that I did not have much cash to spend on a room, but my boyfriend (it’s his birthday, of course) would be frequenting the casino, specially since he loves the slots baby.
 The phrase “unadvertised” deal quickly came into play as Wimberly “found” us a double-bed room with a view for 3 nights for a total of $150.
 In Vegas, I actually enjoy telling white-lies, especially because it feels necessary…otherwise, you’re the chump around here.

 I have realized that it is not the life that I want to live, I don’t want to pretend to have a boyfriend with a gambling problem…I just want to be myself.
 This realization came through the morning of the 5th after reading a work email.